AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/customer-data-fields.md

 ## Accessing templatized customer data fields {#accessing-templatized-fields}

-When your destination requires user input to be configured correctly, you must provide a selection of customer data fields to your users, which they can fill in through the Platform UI.
+When your destination requires user input, you must provide a selection of customer data fields to your users, which they can fill in through the Platform UI.
 Then, you must configure your destination server to correctly read the user input from the customer data fields.
 This is done through templatized fields.

 Templatized fields use the format `{{customerData.fieldName}}`, where `fieldName` is the name of the customer data field that you are reading information from.
 All templatized customer data fields are preceded by `customerData.` and enclosed within double braces `{{ }}`.